Science, Technology, Engineering, and Mathematics Scholars (STEMS) Program

-Beginning in January 2024, the Science, Technology, Engineering, and Mathematics Scholars (STEMS) Program will provide scholarship funds, up to $10,000 per student per academic year, for students in non-clinical/healthcare STEM fields with demonstrated unmet financial need.
+The Science, Technology, Engineering, and Mathematics Scholars (STEMS) Program provides scholarship funds, up to $10,000 per student per academic year, for students STEM fields (excluding healthcare fields) at UNG with demonstrated unmet financial need.

 This program, funded through a $1.5 million grant from the National Science Foundation's (NSF) Scholarship in STEM program in 2023, seeks to increase the number of qualified STEM majors entering graduate school and/or the STEM work force.